x-square/analytics/23-10-psychology-ux.md

 format: html
 ---

-`This document introduces how psychology can be applied for better user experience`
+`This document introduces what psychology concepts can be applied for better user experience`

 ### Psychology for better user experience